rcos/intro/docs/code_of_conduct.md

 available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

 ### Reporting Violations
-At any point, you may report a Code of Conduct violation to any of your mentors or a coordinator.
+At any point, you may report a Code of Conduct violation to any of your mentors or a coordinator or faculty member.
 If you do not have access to RCOS's Slack channel and/or you are not affiliated with RPI, you may contact the RCOS coordinators at [email].
 You, as well as any other witnesses, have the right to remain anonymous to the rest of the RCOS community.

 ### Consequences
 If you violate the RCOS Community Code of Conduct, appropriate consequences will follow at the discretion of faculty.
 These may include: